Formation, distribution, and IR emission of dust in the clumpy ejecta of Type II-P core-collapse supernovae, in isotropic and anisotropic scenarios: Summary

 \section{Summary}

-In this study, we have revisited the scenario of dust production in SN ejecta, based on an improved understanding of the ejecta temperature, and its cooling, along with the nature of clumpiness within the ejecta core.
-The evolution and distribution of dust in the He-core was derived, along with the respective opacities.
+In this study, we have revisited the scenario of dust production in SN ejecta, based on an improved understanding of the ejecta temperature, and their cooling, along with the nature of clumpiness within the ejecta cores.
+The evolution and distribution of dust in the He core was derived, along with the respective opacities.
 The emerging IR emission from the dust was modeled, based on the generic, nonuniform distribution of the dust grains that we estimated together with their respective temperature distributions and progressive opacities.
-For the first time, we show the impact of anisotropy, on the chemistry of dust formation by choosing an ellipsoidal geometry for the SN ejecta, that imitates SN~1987A.
+For the first time, we show the impact of anisotropy on the chemistry of dust formation by choosing an ellipsoidal geometry for the SN ejecta that imitates SN~1987A.

-In a few points below, let us first summarize the results of this study.
+In a few points below, we summarize the results of this study:

-\begin{enumerate}[label=(\arabic*), noitemsep, leftmargin=*, align=left, wide = 0pt] \item The composition of dust in a SN ejecta is dominated by its O-rich components (silicates, alumina) at all times.
-For this study, we considered the progenitor star to be 20 \Ms\ at main-sequence. \cite{sar13} found that the relative mass of O-rich dust increases, with an increase in progenitor mass.
+\begin{enumerate}[label=(\arabic*), noitemsep, leftmargin=*, align=left, wide = 0pt] \item The composition of dust in SN ejecta is dominated by O-rich components (silicates and alumina) at all times.
+For this study, we considered the progenitor star to be 20 \Ms\ at main sequence. \cite{sar13} found that the relative mass of O-rich dust increases with an increase in progenitor mass.

-\item The formation of dust commences at around 580 days post-explosion, if the ejecta is assumed to be isotropic, while it starts at day 450 when an anisotropic, ellipsoidal geometry is adopted for the ejecta.
+\item The formation of dust commences at around 580 days post-explosion, if the ejecta are assumed to be isotropic, while it starts at day 450 when an anisotropic, ellipsoidal geometry is adopted for the ejecta.

-\item The rate of dust production is relatively rapid in the period from year 2 to year 5, after the explosion of the SN, typically averaging about 6 $\times$ 10$^{-5}$ \Ms\ day$^{-1}$; following that the rates decline significantly.
+\item The rate of dust production is relatively rapid in the period from year 2 to year 5, after the explosion of the SN, typically averaging about 6 $\times$ 10$^{-5}$ \Ms\ day$^{-1}$; following that, the rates decline significantly.

 \item The formation of carbon dust is especially sensitive to the physical conditions of the ejecta.
-In our model, we find in the isotropic model, carbon dust forms almost 6.5 years after the explosion.
+In our model, we find that in the isotropic model, carbon dust forms almost 6.5 years after the explosion.
 The clumps that form carbon dust are also rich in C$^{18}$O molecules, whose formation precedes the synthesis of the dust grains.